MVIS Stock Forecast: All the More Reason to Consider MicroVision Inc. (MVIS) Now

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a -40.14% loss in the last 1 month and extending the period to 3 months gives it a 47.30%, and is -19.56% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 15.84% over the week and 15.10% over the month.
+The stock witnessed a 88.72% loss in the last 1 month and extending the period to 3 months gives it a 264.69%, and is 151.81% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 28.82% over the week and 17.45% over the month.

 MicroVision Inc. (MVIS) Analyst Forecasts